toeverything/blocksuite/packages/virgo/README.md

 # `@blocksuite/virgo`

-Virgo is a mini-editor kernel for direct state synchronisation between dom and Y.Text, which differs from other rich text frameworks on the market in that its data structures are natively supported by CRDTs.
+Virgo is a mini-editor kernel for direct state synchronization between dom and Y.Text, which differs from other rich text frameworks on the market in that its data structures are natively supported by CRDTs.
 For example, if we want to support collaborative editing in Slate.js, we need to use a plugin like slate-yjs, which is a wrapper around Yjs.
 In these plugins, all text operations are converted to Yjs operations, which are then converted back to Slate.js operations.
 This usually results in some bugs like undo/redo not working properly and hard to maintain the code.
-However, with Virgo, we can directly use Yjs to synchronise the state of the dom, which means that the state in Yjs is the single source of truth.
+However, with Virgo, we can directly use Yjs to synchronize the state of the dom, which means that the state in Yjs is the single source of truth.
 This also means that we can just use the Yjs API to manipulate the state of the dom, which significantly reduces the complexity of the code.
 That's why we created Virgo and the difference between Virgo and other rich text editors